 The firm generally focuses on asset allocation more so than individual security selection when constructing client portfolios.
 To come to the proper asset allocation, advisors will factor in the client’s current financial situation, time until retirement, comfort with risk and overall investing goals, as well as other factors.

 Fox Financial Services, Inc. has been doing business in the White Plains area since 1993.
-The firm currently has just over $77 million in assets under management (AUM) from its 68 clients.
 Currently its clients are all individuals, with some being high-net-worth and some not.
-Fox is one of two firms on this list with such a client base.
 The firm doesn’t have a minimum account size, but it does have a minimum annual fee of $2,500, which could be cost prohibitive for clients with a low net worth.

 Fox offers fee-only portfolio management services, as well as financial planning and consulting.
 Financial planning can cover, cash management, risk management, insurance, education funding, retirement planning, estate and charitable giving planning, tax planning and capital needs planning.

 Fox Financial Services first opened its doors back in 1993.
 Its principal owner is also its founder, president, chief compliance officer (CCO) and sole advisor, Andrew Fox.
 In addition to his many hats, Fox also holds the certified financial planner (CFP) designation.